nacht-wache/Str2008_practice/README.md

  check out only p1_ch9 exercises & drills. i'll revise previous as soon as possible. then i'll comeback to p1_ch9 and revise it as well.

  NB!
- i usually might complicate a task for my own interest and my own purpuses. note, that I might not describe it in the comments)
+ i usually might complicate a task for my own interests and my own purpuses. note, that I might not describe it in the comments)